-o smokina The risk of getting an ulcer or bleeding increases with:
+Do not take NSAIDs:

-o at the lowest dose possible for your treatment NSAIDs are used to treat pain and redness, swelling, and heat (inflammation) from medical conditions such as different types of arthritis, menstrual cramps, and other • if you have had an asthma attack, hives, or other allergic reaction with aspirin or any other NSAIDs.

-right before or after heart bypass surgery.
+- if you have had an asthma attack, hives, or other allergic reaction with aspirin or any other NSAIDs. - right before or after heart bypass surgery.

-o poor health

-o advanced liver disease

-o bleeding problems

-o without warning symptoms o that may cause death

-TFXT FRFF ARFA

-Before taking NSAIDs, tell your healthcare provider about all of your medical conditions, including if you:
+Before taking NSAIDS, tell your healthcare provider about all of your medical conditions, including if you:

 - have liver or kidney problems

 - have high blood pressure

 - have asthma

-• are pregnant or plan to become pregnant.
-Taking NSAIDs at about 20 weeks of pregnancy or later will harm your unborn baby.
+- are pregnant or plan to become pregnant.
+Taking NSAIDs at about 20 weeks of pregnancy or later may harm your unborn baby.
 If you need to take NSAIDs for more than 2 days when you are between 20 and 30 weeks of pregnancy, your healthcare provider may need to monitor the amount of fluid in your womb around your baby.
 You should not take NSAIDs after about 30 weeks of pregnancy.

-are breastfeeding or plan to breast feed.
+- are breastfeeding or plan to breast feed.

-Tell your healthcare provider about all of the medicines vou take, including prescription or over-the-counter medicines, vitamins or herbal supplements.
+Tell your healthcare provider about all of the medicines you take, including prescription or over-the-counter medicines, vitamins or herbal supplements.
 NSAIDs and some other medicines can interact with each other and cause serious side effects.
-Do not start taking any new medicine without talking to your healthcare provider
+Do not start taking any new medicine without talking to your healthcare provider first.

 What are the possible side effects of NSAIDs?

-NSAIDs can cause serious side effects, including: See "What is the most important information I should know about medicines called Nonsteroidal Antiinflammatory Drugs (NSAIDs)?"
+NSAIDs can cause serious side effects, including:

+See "What is the most important information I should know about medicines called Nonsteroidal Anti-inflammatory Drugs (NSAIDs)?
-- new or worse high blood pressure

-- heart failure

-first.